 Our 20 year strategy is simple.
 We focus on preparation, and it works.
 Our clients generally either win or settle on favourable terms.

-Research and strategy – In modern actions, it’s essential to identify the best strategy and likely result before engaging the process.
+- Research and strategy – It’s essential to FIND SOME LEVERAGE and to identify the best strategy – preferably before engaging the court process.
 In practice, this thoroughness means it is easier to hold your ground.
 We put our knowledge, experience and research capacity at your disposal.

 We have acted:

-- in family and relationship property cases, family protection (contesting a will) and testamentary promise claims
+- in family protection, contesting a will and testamentary promise claims

 - against breach of contract